 The surrounding of the monastery is so tranquil and peaceful that can be a good reason for a hike to Tango.
 We spend a good time here and monks inside the monastery took us to the different worship places.

 Despite the tough walk, thoroughly enjoyed the hike.

-Apart from us, this cute doggie was also our companion in the entire hike.
+Apart from us, this cute doggie was also our companion during the entire hike.
 There were so many dogs near the entrance, but they were harmless.

 Travel Tips to Hike Tango Monastery:

-- Monastery is located at an isolated area.
-I recommend to book taxi for both to and fro travel.
+- The monastery is located in an isolated area.
+I recommend booking a taxi for both to and fro travel.

-- The round trip hike is about 2.5 km and estimated hiking time is about 2 hours.
-It is easily doable by first timers.
+- The round-trip hike is about 2.5 km and the estimated hiking time is about 2 hours.
+It is easily doable by first-timers.

 - You can hike both the Cherry and Tango monastery in a Day.

 - Photography is not allowed inside the Monastery.